 I poked the last piece of scraggly broccoli with my fork and swirled it around the now cold garlic sauce that puddled on my plate.
 My stomach was already heavy but I just couldn’t leave that lonely stalk alone on my plate.

 I keep eating even though I was full and couldn’t even taste it.
 Broccoli is one of those foods that tastes great- when you’re hungry.

 The final bite was more of a conquest (or a compulsion) to leave no soldier behind.
-20 minutes later I wondered, “was that The Bite that pushed my belly over the edge to uncomfortable?”.
+20 minutes later I wondered if that was that The Bite that pushed my belly over the edge to uncomfortable?

 My mom often shares the story of a big family trip to the ice cream parlor.
 Our crew descended upon Mack’s Ice Cream with a single goal in mind (mine was chocolate peanut butter).
 While we adults sat there intent on finishing every last bite, my two young cousins abandoned their half-eaten, half-melted ice cream cones and swapped their focus to play.
 Their desire and need to eat were one and the same.
 We marveled at this and, I am pretty sure, one of us older people finished what they left behind.

 At some point, we knew how to stop but then we didn’t.
 How did it happen?

 If you are reading this post, I will go ahead and assume that you have lost a clear connection with your fullness and that you struggle to stop eating when full.
 The disconnect may have happened at a young age for you, or like me, when you went on your first diet.

 (I still have fond memories of my Halloween candy lasting until Easter and my Easter candy hanging around until Halloween.
 That was B.D., before dieting)